Opportunity products are the physical items and services you sell on an opportunity in Salesforce.

 Here’s the same information.
-This time we’ve re-built the report using Products.
+This time we’ve re-built the report using opportunity products.

-The improved chart means the key information can be understood much more quickly.
+This improved chart means that critical information can be understood much more quickly.

-Using products also means the pipeline can be analyzed by product category.
+Using products also means you can analyze the pipeline by product category.

 Product Benefit #4 – Identify Development Needs

 Look at the dashboard chart below.
-It show salesperson performance by average deal size.
+It shows salesperson performance by average deal size.

-For example, the dashboard chart below analyses average deal size by product category.
+For example, the dashboard chart below analyses the average deal size by product category.

 Each product is allocated a category – Core, Optional, Service.
-The dashboard chart clearly shows that Dave is better than his peers at including non-core products in his deals.
-In other words, Dave increases the average value of his opportunities by including non-essential products and services.
+The dashboard chart clearly shows that Dave is better than his peers at including optional products in his deals.
+In other words, Dave increases the average value of his opportunities by involving add-on products and services.

 Simply telling salespeople to sell more optional or non-mandatory products is unlikely to have a significant impact.
 Yet now we can identify the development needs of each salesperson more precisely.

-Remember, the chart, in itself, does not tell us specifically how Sarah can increase her average deal size.
-Perhaps she needs to improve her technical understanding of other products.
-It could be she needs coaching on how to introduce the other services.
-Potentially she needs to work harder during the Investigation Stage of the sales cycle to understand better the potential customers’ needs.
+Remember, the chart, in itself, does not tell us precisely how Andy can increase his average deal size.
+Perhaps he needs to improve his technical understanding of other products.
+It could be that he needs coaching on how to introduce additional services.
+Potentially, Andy needs to work harder during the Investigation Stage of the sales cycle to understand the potential customers’ needs better.

 Analyzing performance using opportunity products does not automatically give us the answer.
-But it certainly tells us where to start looking.
+But it indeed tells us where to start looking.